NicolasLCQ/Copilot/csharp-tests-guidelines.instructions.md

  - Unit tests have to moq every dependencies.
  - Unit tests have to not use the real database.
  - Unit tests have to not fake a database exept for testing the database layer.
- - Unit tests have to have a 100% coverage.
+ - Unit tests have to cover every fonctions.
  - One test file = one tested function.
  - Unit tests files have to be named `MyTestedFuntion_Tests.cs`